huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

 curl $APISERVER/api/v1/namespaces/dev/pods --header "Authorization: Bearer $TOKEN" --insecure
 ```

-We will receive `430 forbidden` error message.
-The ServiceAccount `default` does not have authorization to access pod.
+We will receive `403 forbidden` error message.
+The ServiceAccount `default` does not have authorization to access pod in namespace `dev`.

 Let's create a rolebinding `rolebinding-admin` to bind cluster role `admin` to service account `default` in namespapce `dev`.
 Hence service account `default` is granted adminstrator authorization in namespace `dev`.